 - 1. Completion of entrance requirements for the Associate Degree Nursing program; - 2.
 Sixty semester hours of credit as prescribed by the Associate Degree Nursing Curriculum Outline Course of Study; - 3.
-An overall minimum GPA of 2.0 in all courses presented for graduation with a grade of 75 or better in nursing courses: and "C" or better in all non-nursing courses: - 4.
+An overall minimum GPA of 2.0 in all courses presented for graduation with a grade of 75 or better in nursing courses; and "C" or better in all non-nursing courses; - 4.
 Student must meet Weatherford College TSI (Texas Success Initiative) requirements.

-ASSOCIATE DEGREE NURSING LVN TO ADN TRANSITION
+ASSOCIATE DEGREE NURSING LVN TO ADN TRANSITION TRACK

-The course of study is comprised of 48 semester credit hours and upon completion of the curriculum; students will be awarded a total of 12 credits for previous LVN courses.
+The course of study is comprised of 48 semester credit hours and upon completion of the curriculum; students will be awarded a total of 12 credits for previous LVN courses, to complete the 60 credit A.A.S Degree in Nursing.
 The prerequisite non-nursing courses must be completed or in progress before making application to the ADN program.
 All admission requirements relevant to the ADN program must be met in order to be accepted into RNSG 1324.
-Work experience as an LVN and proof of licensure as a Licensed Vocational Nurse in the State of Texas is required.
+Additionally, work experience as an LVN and proof of licensure as a Licensed Vocational Nurse in the State of Texas is required.
+Applications for admission to the Summer LVN-RN Transition program track are accepted each year from the first business day in November through the last business day in January.
+Applications for admission to the Spring LVN-RN Transition program track are accepted each year from the first business day in May through the last business day in July.